 A late-blooming Sri Lankan is born

 Tillakaratne Dilshan, who was born today, burst onto the international scene with an unbeaten 163 against Zimbabwe in his first series during November 1999.
-Technically sound, comfortable against fast bowling, possessed of quick feet, strong wrists and natural timing, there was no doubt that he had talent in abundance.
-But he was on the fringes for long, before his one-day and Test return in 2003.
+Technically sound, comfortable against fast bowling, possessed of quick feet, strong wrists and natural timing, he had talent in abundance.
+But Dilshan was on the fringes for long, before his one-day and Test return in 2003.
 In 2009, he was promoted to the top of the order - a move that was immensely successful.
-He scored 11 international hundreds in the year, and won the World Twenty20 Player of the Series prize.
-The year before that he had unveiled a shot - a flick over the wicketkeeper's head, nicknamed the "Dilscoop" - that made the world sit up.
+He scored 11 international hundreds in the year, and was the World T20 Player of the Series.
+The year before that, he had unveiled a shot - a flick over the wicketkeeper's head, nicknamed the "Dilscoop" - that made the world sit up.
 Dilshan's aggressive batting was complemented by his electric fielding, especially at backward point, and underrated offspin.
 He was appointed the Sri Lanka captain when Kumar Sangakkara stepped down after the 2011 World Cup, but gave it up a year later after a string of defeats.
 In 2013, Dilshan announced his decision to retire from Tests, and three years later called it a day in all international cricket.

 When Gautam Gambhir, who was born today, made the cut in the limited-overs game, many believed he lacked the technique to succeed in Test cricket.
-Gambhir had delivered stellar performances for India in the inaugural World Twenty20 - three half-centuries, including a composed 75 in a high-pressure final against Pakistan - and the triangular CB Series in Australia that followed.
-But there was more in store in 2008 as Test runs flowed in difficult circumstances against tough opponents both home and away.
-Between July 2008 and January 2010, he made seven half-centuries and eight centuries (including a double) in 25 innings and was the leading run-scorer for the 2009 calendar year.
-In 2011 he delivered when the pressure was at its the highest - with a match-winning 97 in the World Cup final in Mumbai.
+Gambhir had delivered stellar performances for India in the inaugural World T20 - three half-centuries, including a composed 75 in a high-pressure final against Pakistan - and in the triangular CB Series in Australia that followed.
+There was more in store in 2008, as Test runs flowed in difficult circumstances against tough opponents both home and away.
+Between July 2008 and January 2010, he made seven half-centuries and eight centuries (including a double) in 25 innings and was the leading run scorer for the 2009 calendar year.
+In 2011 he delivered a match-winning 97 in the World Cup final.
 But his Test form had trailed off by then.
 After making 116 against Bangladesh in January 2010, Gambhir went century-less for 46 innings and was dropped from the side in 2012.
 He was recalled for the 2014 England tour but failed to make an impact in the two Tests he played.

 Birth of one of match-fixing's chief whistle-blowers.
 Rashid Latif retired from international cricket in 1994-95 as a protest against some dubious goings-on, and though he later returned as captain, his honesty made him unpopular with many of his team-mates.
 But for that, and an ongoing rivalry with Moin Khan, he would have played many more Tests, for he was a classy wicketkeeper-batsman.
 Latif stroked a stylish 50 on debut at The Oval in 1992, which gained him £5 from Geoff Boycott, who had bet he would not pass 35.